 - ONLINE PAYMENTS ONLY VIA STAYZ PAYMENT FACILITY.

 - I ALMOST ALWAYS RESPOND WITHIN 24HRS, SOMETIMES COULD BE 48HRS.
-EMAIL IS MY ONLY CONTACT AS I M OVERSEAS.
+EMAIL IS BEST CONTACT.

 - ALL DISHES ARE TO BE CLEANED AND PUT AWAY PLEASE OR A CLEANING FEE WILL BE CHARGED OF $25.